Computer-Engineering-UdL/JointProject/.github/CONTRIBUTING.md

 ```bash
 prettier --write .
 ```
--->

 ### 3. Pull requests

 Finally, it is strongly recommended to create a pull request using the [Conventional Comments](https://conventionalcomments.org/) specification.
-This means that every pull request should follow the next pattern: